 Bouncing the occasional check might be a sign that you’re busy or distracted.
 But if it happens regularly, it’s a sign that you need to make changes and get back on solid ground.

-Get in balance: to track your account balance, learn how to balance your checkbook – you’ll know (before your bank does) where all of your money is going.
+Get balanced.
+To track your account balance, learn how to balance your checkbook.
+You’ll know (before your bank does) where all of your money is going.

 Get alerts.
 Sign up for text or email alerts so that you know how much you have in your account, and when money leaves the account.
 This allows you to take action before problems arise.

 Get protected.
 If you’re still bouncing checks, look into overdraft protection from your bank or credit union.
 The bank will (sometimes) pay when you run low on money, and you’ll repay what you owe to the bank instead of bouncing a check.
 This service costs money, so learn about the pros and cons before you sign up.